The Ultimate Buying Guide to Gym Flooring

 If you like a uniformed sheet-like look to your gym, rubber gym rolls are a fantastic choice.
 With a gym, you often find you need flooring to suit multiple applications.
 Rubber fitness rolls cater to a ton of different uses, from free weights to cardio.
 A shock-absorbent gym flooring option is ideal for larger spaces and commercial gyms.

 Heavy-Duty Rubber Tiles

 Rubber tiles offer extreme durability and shock-absorbing properties.
 From 15mm to 60mm, you can get rubber tiles in a range of thicknesses to suit a variety of activities.
 The heavy-duty rubber tiles deliver sound insulation and non-slip capabilities to support all training types.

 Typically, rubber tiles are more expensive than rubber rolls and foam tiles, but the durability is unparalleled.

 If you want value, durability, and something that will handle whatever you throw at it, including Olympic weightlifting, the 60mm heavy-duty rubber tiles are a no-brainer.

 EVA Foam Tiles

-Foam tiles are light, easy to install and can double up as a play zone for children.
+Foam tile flooring are light, easy to install and can double up as a play zone for children.
 The 40mm EVA dual colour reversible foam tiles are suitable for multipurpose fitness facilities and home use.
 The closed-cell foam makes them perfect for activities like gymnastics, yoga, and general fitness.